 So be forewarned!
 Cash is king here.

-Onto the guide!
+Onto vegan Berlin!
 We’ve grouped things by vegan restaurants in Berlin, places with vegan options, and rounding out the bottom, events you might want to check out.

 100% Vegan Restaurants in Berlin

-There are so many vegan restaurants in Berlin that it’ be impossible to try them all in one trip.
+There are so many vegan restaurants in Berlin that it’d be impossible to try them all in one trip.

-Finally, plant-based kebaps!
+Vegan currywurst and plant-based kebaps!!
 If we lived here we would swing by on the regular.
 Berlin has a huge Turkish population, so doner kebabs are a very popular street food here.
 Madrid has a bunch of kebap places as well.

 The interior is anarchist, punky, and small and we snagged a seat by the window.
 The menu is small but varied, with burgers, kebab, and fries.
 But we weren’t here for the burgers.
 We wanted a kebab on some form of bread and another dish that seemed everywhere – currywurst.
 Once we saw they had fresh cut fries, we had to get those too.